hakuhodo-technologies/scope-rl/README.md

 </details>

-Note that, in addition to the above OPE and OPS methods, researcher can easily implement compare their own estimators using a generic abstract class.
-Practitioners can also use the above implementation with their real-world data to evaluate and choose counterfactual policies.
+Note that, in addition to the above OPE and OPS methods, researcher can easily implement and compare their own estimators through a generic abstract class.
+Moreover, Practitioners can apply the above implementation to their real-world data to evaluate and choose counterfactual policies.

-To provide an example of conducting customized experiment in a practical setup, we also provide [RTBGym](./rtbgym), an RL environment for Real-Time Bidding (RTB) under this repository.
+To provide an example of performing a customized experiment imitating a practical setup, we also provide [RTBGym](./rtbgym), an RL environment for Real-Time Bidding (RTB) under this repository.

 ## Installation